JohnFromSteam/RNGenie/README.md

     python RNGenie.py
     ```
     You will see a "Logged in as..." message in your terminal.
 The bot is now online and ready to use!
+    Type `/loot` in a text channel and enjoy!

 ---